Enlisting support

 Managing your finances

-- Cancel or leave credit/cash cards at home when you go out.
+• Cancel or leave credit cards/cash at home when you go out.

-- On payday, aim to pay all your bills first or transfer money out of your account to a savings account.
+• Aim to pay all your bills first or transfer money to a savings account.

-- Sign up to a bank that offers a block on any gambling-related transactions from their cards (most major banks do).
+• Set up bank blocks on any gambling-related transactions from their cards (most major banks do).
 Contact customer support to access this feature.
-You can also use banking apps that keep track of your spending so that you can make more informed decisions regarding your online gambling.

-- Give clear instructions to friends and family that they are not to lend you money.
+• Give clear instructions to friends, family, owners of gambling establishments that they are not to lend you money.

 Support sites

-There are many services providing advice and support to help manage the impact of problem gambling and gambling addiction, such as debt, housing, legal or relationship advice, mental health and drug and alcohol services.
+There are many services providing advice and support to help manage the impact of gambling difficulties, such as debt, housing, legal or relationship advice, mental health and drug and alcohol services.
 Take a look at our recommended support sites below.

 For more information on services that are available in your area, visit your local authority or CCG website.